Skip to main content

 You will see calls to the callback function when surveys have been completed, after any TapResearch content has been dismissed.

-Make sure the delegate object implements TapResearchSurveysDelegate:
+Make sure the delegate object implements TapResearchSurveysDelegate and updates local storage and displays with the updated surveys:

 View in context